gauthamys/opslyft/README.md

 > *Develop a CI/CD pipeline(Github Actions/Jenkins or your own choice) which would lint the python code and push the updated image to ECR.* <br />This repo has pylint CI workflow on Actions for python versions >= 3.8

 ## Stage 3
-> *Please create a Github repository with the application code, Dockerfile and the CI/CD workflows.*

-> *Bonus: ECS could be configured for autoscaling and/or load-balancing.
+> *Please create a Github repository with the application code, Dockerfile and the CI/CD workflows.*<br />*Bonus: ECS could be configured for autoscaling and/or load-balancing.
 CI pipeline could check the code quality or are there any secrets in the code.*

 Workflow defined in aws.yml builds the image and pushes it to ECR repo and deploys onto an ECS service